somiljain7/somiljain7/README.md

 # this is somil jain(CODERATWORK7) (https://coderatwork7.firebaseapp.com/)

 😄I am an Pre -final year CSE student with major interests in privacy preserving algorithms.
 I have a huge interest in NLP .
-I’m currently learning ways to built and contribute in ✨DECENTRALISED INTERNET✨

 📫 How to reach me:
 1)https://t.me/grandmaster7110